emvalencia/java-advanced-objects-CIS18B/README.md

-# CIS18B
-/*
-  Java Programming: Advanced Objects Course.
-Not all programs are listed here.
+# CIS18B: Java Programming: Advanced Objects
-*/
+# A list of some projects I've completed in my advanced Java course.